 Start by pouring 1/4 cup of baking soda down the garbage disposal, following with 1/2 cup of white vinegar.
 Let the mixture fizz for a few minutes, then running the faucet on hot down the drain.
 Do that for two or three minutes, repeating if necessary.

-Fill your sink about 1/4 full of water and place the plunger over your drain hole, plunging up and down rapidly just like you would if you were plunging a toilet.
+Fill your kitchen sink about 1/4 full of water and place the plunger over your drain hole, plunging up and down rapidly just like you would if you were plunging a toilet.
 The water pressure exerted by the plunging surges through your disposal, free the clog.
 After the clog is freed up, turn on your disposal and then run some hot water through it.
 This will help by flushing the remainder of that clog right down the drain.

 Broom Handle Method